Determination of the strong coupling constant from transverse energy$-$energy correlations in multijet events at $\sqrt{s} = 13$ TeV with the ATLAS detector: Unfolding to particle level

 The unfolding is performed separately in each bin of $H_{\mathrm{T}2}$ only considering the dependence on $\cos\phi$.
 The effect of migrations across different $H_{\mathrm{T}2}$ bins is small and is treated by the efficiency and purity corrections.
 It has been verified that using a two-dimensional transfer matrix, including $H_{\mathrm{T}2}$ and $\cos\phi$, gives results compatible within the statistical uncertainties.

-Five iterations are necessary for the procedure to converge.
+Five iterations are necessary for the procedure to converge, i.e. for the relative difference between one iteration and the next, averaged over all bins of the distribution, to be below one per mille.
 The statistical uncertainties in both data and MC samples are propagated through the unfolding procedure by using pseudo-experiments.
 A set of 1000 replicas is considered for each measured distribution by applying a Poisson-distributed fluctuation around the nominal measured distribution.
 Each of these replicas is unfolded using a fluctuated version of the transfer matrix, which produces the corresponding set of 1000 replicas of the unfolded spectra.
 The statistical uncertainty is defined as the standard deviation of all replicas.

 The results obtained by unfolding the data with \textsc{Pythia 8} are used to obtain the nominal differential cross-sections, whereas \textsc{Sherpa} and \textsc{Herwig 7} MC predictions are used to estimate the systematic uncertainty due to the model dependence, as discussed in Section~\ref{sec:systematics}.